-As of TechDoc 10, rendering can run in manual mode.
+Rendering can run in manual mode.
 In this mode, TechDoc will expect that the render machine is already running and will not attempt to shut it down after a render request is done.
 This mode allows the customer to more easily apply security patches to the render machine.
 It also allows a customer to run render on a physical machine.
 If preferred, a virtual machine can still be used for manual mode rendering.
 We do feel that manual mode introduces more risk to the customer and their documents.